-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not ASIC has been able to implement this recommendation via "MOUs and other ongoing work".
-More specifically, ASIC has been able share information in relation to hedge funds both through ASIC's IOSCO membership and related work as well as bilateral agreements (i.e. MOUs) with other regulators.
-ASIC is a member of the IOSCO Task Force on Supervisory Cooperation, which has developed Principles Regarding Cross-Border Supervisory Cooperation (May 2010).
-The Principles are supported by an Annotated Sample MOU, to guide cooperation in a number of areas, including hedge funds. yet been fully implemented, please provide reasons for delayed implementation
+Progress to date Issue is being addressed through □ Primary / Secondary legislation □ Regulation / Guidelines ☑ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not yet been fully implemented, ASIC has been able to implement this recommendation via "MOUs and other ongoing work".
+More specifically, ASIC has been able share information in relation to hedge funds both through ASIC"s IOSCO membership and related work as well as bilateral agreements (i.e. MOUs) with other regulators.
+ASIC is a member of the IOSCO Task Force on Supervisory Cooperation, which has developed Principles Regarding Cross- Border Supervisory Cooperation (May 2010).
+The Principles are supported by an Annotated Sample MOU, to guide cooperation in a number of areas, including hedge funds. please provide reasons for delayed implementation

-I. Hedge funds II III IV V VI VII VIII IX X 2.
-Establishment of international information sharing framework
+2. Establishment of international information sharing framework

-Highlight main developments since last year's survey Australia is in continued discussions with a number of additional regulators regarding the sharing of information relating to hedge funds to expand our information sharing networks.
-Legislative changes have been made to facilitate ASIC's ability to share information and -cooperate with other regulators in an international context.
+Update and next steps Highlight main developments since last year's survey Planned actions (if any) and expected commencement date Australia is in continued discussions with a number of additional regulators regarding the sharing of information relating to hedge funds to expand our information sharing networks.
+Legislative changes have been made to facilitate ASIC's ability to share information and cooperate with other regulators in an international context.
 These changes were flagged for the FSB in the response provided in 2016.
 As previously indicated, ASIC has entered into a number of MOUs that are aligned with the Principles Regarding Cross-border Supervisory Cooperation.
-Recent MOUs include: Alternative Investment Fund Manager Directive (AIFMD) MOUs with EU regulators; A bilateral supervisory MOU with Luxembourg CSSF; A bilateral supervisory

-MOU with AMF France; A bilateral supervisory MOU with the Financial Services Commission (FSC) and Financial

-Supervisory Service (FSS) of the Republic of Korea.
+Recent MOUs include: Alternative Investment Fund Manager Directive (AIFMD) MOUs with EU regulators; A bilateral supervisory MOU with Luxembourg CSSF; A bilateral supervisory MOU with AMF France; A bilateral supervisory MOU with the Financial Services Commission (FSC) and Financial Supervisory Service (FSS) of the Republic of Korea.